Data-Driven Regularized Time-Limited h2 Model Reduction from Noisy Impulse Responses: Abstract

 \section{Abstract}

-This paper develops a data-driven $h^2$ model reduction method for discrete-time linear time-invariant systems.
-Specifically, we solve the $h^2$ model reduction problem defined over a finite horizon using only impulse response data.
-Furthermore, we show that the proposed data-driven algorithm converges to a stationary point under certain assumptions.
-Numerical experiments demonstrate that the proposed method constructs a good reduced-order model in terms of the $h^2$ norm defined over the finite horizon using a SLICOT benchmark (the CD player model).
+This paper develops a data-driven time-limited $h^2$ model reduction method for discrete-time linear time-invariant systems.
+Specifically, we formulate and solve a \tblack{regularized} time-limited $h^2$ model reduction problem using only \tblack{noisy} impulse response data.
+Furthermore, we show that the objective function and its gradient can be represented using only \tblack{noisy} impulse response data.
+Numerical experiments using SLICOT benchmarks demonstrate that the proposed regularized method \tblack{achieves lower relative time-limited $h^2$ errors than the tested alternatives} and is effective in situations where the unregularized method may deteriorate under noise.